 Here is an example of 4 variations on the same property in Boston that only has 3 units Unit 1, 2 and 3 and not units 2OJ, X1 and U1 or TH3L.
 The neighborhood Brighton is also used synonymously with the city Boston which adds to the data mismatch.

-One of the first steps when you gather data from one or more sources is the ability to identify and compare two properties.
+One of the first steps when you gather real estate data from one or more sources is the ability to identify and compare two properties.

 The data needs to be cleaned and normalized to some standard format to check whether a listing for sale or rent is a duplicate listing or a unique listing in one website and then also be able to compare if it is the same listing across multiple websites.

-One of the best approaches to perform address normalization is to use companies that have dedicated a lot of time and effort to make the process easier and one of those companies is Google and its universally used Google Maps.
+One of the best approaches to perform address normalization and real estate data management is to use companies that have dedicated a lot of time and effort to make the process easier and one of those companies is Google and its universally used Google Maps.
 The Google Geocoding API is a great place to start.

 Their API is easy (but expensive for large volumes) to use and once each address is normalized, then it can realistically be compared. e.g in the above example trying to compare 13 Mapel St to 13 Maple St isn’t conclusive because it could be the same property or two different properties.